fastapi-admin/fastapi-admin.github.io/docs/en/docs/reference/resource.md

 You should use `app.register` decorator to register a resource.

-And all icons define come from <https://tabler-icons.io> and <https://fontawesome.com>.
+All icons define come from <https://tabler-icons.io> and <https://fontawesome.com>.

 ## Link